adepennart/neuron_plot/README.md

 ## About
 This program is useful for ploting 2D representations of catmaid neurons, and reproducing these plots.

-This program can be directly installed from github (green Code button, top right).

 This program is fully run on the terminal.

 ## Before starting